guiseppegnixon/mygnix/NixOS Install Guide - Hardened.md

 ### **Phase 4: Mounting for True Impermanence**

 This is the core of the impermanent architecture.
-Notice we do **not** mount a persistent volume to `/home`.

 1.  **Mount Root to RAM:**
 ```bash